cms-opendata-analyses/TriggerInfoTool/ModuleInTriggerAnalyzer/README.md

-# How to to get the last active module of a trigger or set of triggers
+# How to to get the module list of trigger and check the last active one

 This example shows a simple way to obtain the last active module (filter) of a trigger.

-If a specific trigger is being considered, this can be set directly from the configuration file (python).

-If all the triggers are being considered, the "@" character must be set in the configuration file, so the analyzer will take all the triggers of the file into account.
+For this, we first choose a specific trigger (HLT_Jet190_v6 in this specific case), show how to dump all the modules in that trigger (this is done at the begining of each run through the HLTConfigProvider) and then print out the label of the last active module for each event.
+If for the latter action one wants to consider all the triggers, the "@" character must be set in the configuration file.

 ## Usage Instruction

-First you have to create a [VM](http://opendata.cern.ch/VM/CMS "CMS Open Data Portal") from the CMS Open Data website.
+First you have to create a [VM](http://opendata.cern.ch/docs/cms-virtual-machine-2011 "CMS 2011 Virtual Machines: How to install") from the CMS Open Data website or set up a [Docker container](http://opendata.cern.ch/docs/cms-guide-docker).

 Then follow these steps:

-- Create a CMSSW environment:
+- Create a CMSSW environment (if using the Docker container, this step can be skipped):

     ```
     cmsrel CMSSW_5_3_32